-There is a wide range of financial incentives available to assist both Swedish and foreign-owned companies to establish or expand their business in Sweden.
-These incentives include grants, loans and credit guarantees.
+There is a wide range of financial incentives available to assist both Swedish and foreignowned companies to establish or expand their business in Sweden.
+These incentives include grants, loans and credit guarantees and are subject to the EU state aid rules.